olepbr/it1901/mememedb/README.md

 ```

 The following class diagram shows the basic outline of the internal class structure.
-Note that the RestDatabase corresponds with the restapi-module, which is explained in further detail
+Note that the RestDatabase corresponds with the restapi module, which is explained in further detail
 in the module's own [README](restapi/README.md):

 ```plantuml